Yolanda Mercy: Quarter Life Crisis

 In 2016, Mercy received a seed commission from OvalHouse, with support from Arc Stockton and Arts Council England, to develop a second solo show, which became Quarter Life Crisis.
 Originally titled Totally Unprepared, the show deals with young people's anxiety around becoming adults as well as exploring the London-born lead character's Nigerian heritage.
 After previews at OvalHouse and Arc Stockton, Quarter Life Crisis was selected by Underbelly Untapped to run at the 2017 Edinburgh Fringe Festival at the Underbelly Cowgate venue.
 The Edinburgh run received positive reviews and toured in the UK in 2017.
 In April 2018, an adapted version of Quarter Life Crisis, produced and directed by Caroline Raphael, was broadcast on BBC Radio 1Xtra.

 Writing career

-In 2013, Mercy attended a writers' program at the Lyric Hammersmith, followed by the Soho Theatre's program where she completed her first play, Him, Her, It and I. This work secured her a place on the Tamasha Playwrights program.
+In 2013, Mercy attended a writers' programme at the Lyric Hammersmith, followed by the Soho Theatre's programme, where she completed her first play, Him, Her, It and I. This work secured her a place on the Tamasha Playwrights programme.
 It was during her attachment to Tamasha that Mercy was employed by them to lead writing workshops across the UK at places such as Derby Theatre, Chelthenham Everyman Theatre and Luton Hat Factory.
 In 2016, Mercy was commissioned by Tamasha and the Migration Museum Project to write a play for teens, which premiered in April 2016.
 Her work has been performed at several London venues such as the Almeida Theatre, the Bush Theatre, Theatre503, Soho Theatre and the St James Theatre.